To get involved with the North American Wind Energy Academy’s (NAWEA’s) Education Initiative, contact any of the Curriculum Committee members:

 - Energy graduate fellowships.

-- An exchange program within NAWEA and EAWE that facilitates research collaborations, as well as student and faculty exchanges.
+- An exchange program within NAWEA and the European Academy of Wind Energy that facilitates research collaborations as well as student and faculty exchanges.